jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 ## F Some other useful programs

-lukeghg package contains useful scripts for checks during the inventory and to generate some ubiquitous tables for NIR.
-Each one has -h (help) option that should print explanation for each command line option.
+lukeghg package contains useful scripts for checks for the inventory and to generate some ubiquitous tables to appear in NIR.
+Standard python -h (help) option prints short explanation for each command line option.

 ### ghg-todo.py:
 Compare two inventories and list missing time series and UIDs not